 If the httpOnly flag is not used for cookies on your site, then it means these can be read on the client-side.
 An attacker can steal session information from cookies with an XSS, giving access to an account - unauthenticated!

 SSL certificates are by no means a way to protect against XSS attacks.
-The web applications will still work the same way, whether the client-server traffic is encrypted or not.
-The only difference is that the attack will be taking place in an encrypted connection.
+Regardless of whether the client-server traffic is encrypted or not, the web applications will continue to function in the same manner.
+The only difference is that the attack will take place in an encrypted connection.

 Cross-site Scripting (XSS) attacks are one of the most common issues in cybersecurity and can have serious consequences, such as loss of customer trust.
 Cybersecurity is not optional anymore.
 It is a must!
 If you haven't tried BitNinja yet, don't forget to register for the 7-day free trial!
 No credit card needed!